$C^*$-extreme points of positive operator valued measures and unital completely positive maps: Applications to Completely Positive Maps

 The correspondence of regular POVMs and completely positive maps described above clearly preserves classical as well as $\cst$-convexity structures.
-Recall that $\rpx$ denotes the collection of all Borel regular normalized POVMs on $X$.
+Recall that $\rpx$ denotes the collection of all regular Borel normalized POVMs on $X$.

 \begin{theorem} A normalized regular POVM $\mu$ is $C^*$-extreme (extreme) in $\rpx$ (or in $\px$) if and only if $\phi_\mu$ is $C^*$-extreme (extreme) in $UCP_\h(\cx)$. \end{theorem} \begin{proof} The proof follows from Theorem \ref{thm:correspondece between POVM and cp maps}, because classical, $C^*$-convex combinations and unitary equivalences are preserved under the correspondence. \end{proof}